wescamp/A_New_Order-1.8/A_New_Order/readme.txt

 "The tilesets are freeware.
 Even for commercial Games.
 I just want my name in the Credits in this case: Reiner "Tiles" Prokein.
 You can modify my graphics in every needed way: size, colour, fileformat , ..."

-From 1.4 to the present (v 0.9.9 to current), ANO was maintained by Typhon Rhishisikk.
-Kudos to testers: Turuk, t3st3r, and others.
+From 1.4 to the ?? (v 0.9.9 to current), ANO was maintained by Typhon Rhishisikk Since then, ANO was (is?) maintained by Oto 'tapik' Buchta Kudos to testers: Turuk, t3st3r, and others.